za3k/qr-backup/docs/FAQ.md

 If find this explanation helpful, run qr-backup with the `--instructions both` option to add it to the paper backup.

 The backup process:
+- A sha256 sum of the original file is printed on the paper.
 - If compression is on, data is compressed using gzip
 - If encryption is on, data is password-protected with GPG in symmetric mode.
+- The length of the data is added at the beginning.
+- The data is padded to make it a round number of chunks (see below)
 - The data is now preprocessed.
 - The data is split into small chunks, about 2K each with the default settings.
+- We use erasure coding to generate redundant "parity chunks" from the normal chunks.
+This adds 42% more chunks.
 - Each chunk is base64 encoded.
 - Labels are added.
 If there are 50 chunks, the first is labeled "N01/50" and the last is "N50/50".
+Parity chunks are labeled "P01/21" through "P21/21".
 - Each chunk is printed as a QR code on the paper, and labeled with the same code label.

 The restore process is